 The Department launched the Employee Relocation Incentive in November 2016 following policy discussions with the National Strategy Group and Council of Ministers.
 It was one of a number of initiatives considered which were designed to quickly accelerate economic growth and, more specifically, growth of the working population.
-Since inception it has been very successful as it has assisted with the creation of over 290 jobs.
+Since inception it has been very successful as the Division have processed applications for over 350 roles.